 This is a significant moment and what Irish theatre looks like a hundred years from now will in large part be determined by how we respond to it. – Yours, etc,

-Sir, – The Abbey Theatre is under no obligation to foist poorly written plays on a paying audience just to fulfil a programme and address balance.
-Anyone who thinks otherwise is deluded. – Yours, etc,
+Sir, – Jimmy Murphy is right (November 4th).
+The Abbey Theatre is under no obligation to foist poorly written plays upon a paying audience to fulfil a programme and address balance.
+But anyone who thinks the Abbey has not already foisted hundreds of poorly written plays by men upon its beleaguered paying audience is clearly deluded. – Yours, etc,